 Not all testimonials work out the way you want them to.
 If a video doesn't work out, I sometimes ask the person to provide the endorsement in writing.

 If the compliment is first captured in a voice mail recording and cannot be recreated in a more usable format, consider making a video using the recording as the audio track.

 Give extra attention to people who generate unique sentiments.
 In other words, make sure the testimonials you use are special.
 Average endorsements won’t cut it.

-I received a fantastic testimonial from the great Terry Bean (pictured at left) a while back.
+I received a fantastic testimonial from the great Terry Bean (pictured below).
 It was too special to not re-purpose:

 Don’t be shy about promoting your business or yourself, especially now that it’s easier than ever to do so.